 Travel Insurance

 Travel insurance will be covered through Southwestern Seminary’s insurance policy.
 Unless otherwise mentioned, you do not need to purchase your own travel insurance or raise support to cover travel insurance expenses.
+However, it should be noted that if you are not vaccinated, our travel insurance may not cover you (should you get exposed to COVID on your trip).

 Fundraising